 According to the researchers, studies have shown that the metabolic switch that occurs from fasting helps to regulate blood sugar.
 It is also useful for fighting inflammation and protecting against harmful stress.

 According to the review article, four studies in animals and humans showed that intermittent fasting reduces blood pressure, blood lipids, and resting heart rates.
 Also, a recent University of Toronto trial showed that this practice could potentially be beneficial to brain health in non-obese adults.

 Somewhat unsurprisingly, de Cabo and Mattson noted that there is increasing evidence that intermittent fasting can help reduce the risk of obesity and diabetes.
 In a UK study, overweight women who practiced the 5:2 fasting technique saw similar weight loss effects as women on calorie restriction.
 They also experienced a greater reduction in belly fat and increased insulin sensitivity, compared to those in the other group.

 Sadly, most individuals do not get to enjoy the supposed benefits that come with this practice because they eat three full meals in a day, possibly with snacks in-between.

-Fasting is a difficult thing for many people to do, Mattson observed.
+Fasting is a difficult thing for many people to do, the researchers observed.
 Many do not attempt it and those who do are unable to stick to it.

-The neuroscientist said patience and guidance can make it easier for people to try and adhere to fasting regimens.
+The researchers said patience and guidance can make it easier for people to try and adhere to fasting regimens.

 “Patients should be advised that feeling hungry and irritable is common initially and usually passes after two weeks to a month as the body and brain become accustomed to the habit,” Mattson said.